okta/okta-developer-docs/packages/@okta/vuepress-site/docs/release-notes/2024/index.md

 * GET policy rules (`/v1/policies/{policyId}/rules`) and GET a policy rule  (`/v1/policies/{policyId}/rules/{ruleId}`) requests returned a rule with a null value for the `created` property.
 (OKTA-542919)

-* The Factors API didn’t correctly return all `profile.keys` parameters for Okta Verify enrollments.
+* The Factors API didn't correctly return all `profile.keys` parameters for Okta Verify enrollments.
 (OKTA-694655)

 * Apps API users were able to add duplicate SAML `attributeStatements` when they created or updated a custom SAML 2.0 app.
 (OKTA-706474)